ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Debug>Used Terrain Textures: Show a list of terrain textures used in current map.
 ECM.Buildings.Buildings>Fully Automated Building: Work without workers (select a building and this will apply to all of type or selected).
 ECM.Buildings.Buildings>Oxygen-free Building: Toggle oxygen use for selected building type.
-ECM.Buildings.Buildings>Points To Train: How many points are needed to finish training.
 ECM.Buildings.Buildings>Power-free Building: Toggle electricity use for selected building type.
 ECM.Buildings.Buildings>Production Amount Set: Set production of buildings of selected type, also applies to newly placed ones.
 Works on any building that produces.